automerge/automerge-classic/INTERNALS.md

 2. *Remote operations*: a user on another device has edited their copy of a document, that changeset was sent to you via the network, and now you want to apply it to your own copy of the document.
-Remote operations are applied using `tesseract.applyDeltas()`, which again returns a new copy of the state.
-For testing purposes there is also `tesseract.merge()`, which is is a short-cut for the case where the "remote" document is actually just another instance of Tesseract in the same process.
+Remote operations are applied using `Automerge.applyDeltas()`, which again returns a new copy of the state.
+For testing purposes there is also `Automerge.merge()`, which is is a short-cut for the case where the "remote" document is actually just another instance of Automerge in the same process.

-To facilitate network communication, the functions `tesseract.getVClock()` and `.getDeltasAfter()` allow Tesseract instances on different devices to figure out their differences (which operations are missing on which device).
+To facilitate network communication, the functions `Automerge.getVClock()` and `.getDeltasAfter()` allow Automerge instances on different devices to figure out their differences (which operations are missing on which device).
 These functions only query the state, but do not change it.